aiogram/aiogram/docs/index.md

 !!! note
     Before start using **aiogram** is highly recommend to know how to work with [asyncio](https://docs.python.org/3/library/asyncio.html).

-    Also if you has questions you can go to uor community chat s in Telegram:
+    Also if you has questions you can go to our community chats in Telegram:

     - [English language](https://t.me/aiogram)
     - [Russian language](https://t.me/aiogram_ru)